darwin-eu/CDMConnector/cran-comments.md

 ## R CMD check results

-This is a new minor release that fixes a breaking change from a dependency.
+This is a new patch release that fixes an issue on one of the cran servers.

 One NOTE is expected:
 Suggests or Enhances not in mainstream repositories: CirceR, Capr